 - Chew gum.
 When you’re highly stressed, filled with nervous energy, and running a caloric deficit, it can be a recipe for disaster in the form of stress snacking.
 Chewing gum will help you alleviate some of that nervous energy and give your mouth something to chew on that has no calories and isn’t going to ruin your diet.

 - Plan ahead.
-If your schedule is unavoidably hectic, make up a bunch of pre-portioned healthy snacks—almonds and raisins, plain yogurt, fresh fruit, individually portioned 1-ounce cheeses and whole grain crackers—and have them at the ready so they’re just as convenient for you to eat as chips, pretzels, candies, and donuts.
+If your schedule is unavoidably hectic, stock up on portable protein snack packs or make up a bunch of pre-portioned healthy snacks—sunflower seeds, almonds, raisins, rice cakes, cottage cheese or plain yogurt, fresh fruit or vegetable slices, individually portioned 1-ounce cheeses, string cheese, whole grain crackers, oatmeal peanut butter balls—and have them at the ready so they’re just as convenient for you to eat as chips, pretzels, candies, and donuts.

 - Stay active.
 Physical activity boosts mood and alleviates boredom, which may reduce your chances of stress eating.
 Engaging in a hobby like knitting, coloring, or puzzle assembly can help keep your hands and brain occupied while watching TV, so you’ll be less likely to think of reaching for a snack.
 Even better, put your exercise bike in front of the television!